 The syllabus can be found at the Chalmers Student Portal.

-The course ends with a final examination during the examination week.
-The grading of the student will be based on such final exam.
+Final examination: The course ends with a final examination during the examination week.
+This examination will together with the other evidence of your input to the project and your understanding of the course material give the final grade.
 See Examination for more details on the course's grading system.

 During the first part of the course, we will use informal modelling languages.
 Later on, we will most likely use the Unified Modeling Language (UML) for modelling.
 However, no previous knowledge about UML is required for attending the course.
 For the last part of the course, students will implement the system in Java.
 For this, we assume a good understanding of Java.